Wildman0/foodOnCampus/README.md

 # foodOnCampus
-A scraping site that gathers lunch menus from restaurants around the Lund University campus
+A scraping site that gathers lunch menus from restaurants around the Lund University campus!